open-source-modelling/insurance_python/black&sholes/README.md

 ## Problem

-Modelling the stock market is a well researced field.
+Modelling the stock market is a well-researched field.
 There are numerous models each with their advantages and drawbacks.

 ## Solution